zzz0906/LeetCode/README.md

 ## 76. Minimum Window Substring

 In this question, we figure out a minimum window for this problem.
 I consider a problem, if we match a char in the target, shall we match it?

+let me think about it.
+We ADOBEC=>contains ABC but we

+brute way=> find all string

+how about recording all the position of the sub-string. if a updated char match, we can delete before character.
+ADOBECODEBANC
+That's wrong, we cannot use greedy algorithms.

+First we need use Hashmap to record the target string.

+How about using two point. one point is at the start of the match stirng, one point is at the end of the match string. if we find a new match string, we expand the end of the match string and reduce the start of the string.
+Each time we find the new string, we can compare it wtih the answer string.

+when we match the all char in target string, we shall stop and move the start of the string and until we cannot match the target character.
+And at that point, we shall move the end of the point.
+Each time we find a new matched string, we can compare it wtih the answer string.